Fox Lake Subdivision

 The Fox Lake Subdivision is a railway line in the state of Illinois in the United States.
-It runs 17.5 mi from a junction with the C&M Subdivision of the Canadian Pacific Railway at Rondout, Illinois, to a junction with the Wisconsin and Southern Railroad at Fox Lake, Illinois.
+It runs 17.5 mi from a junction with the C&M Subdivision of the CPKC Railway at Rondout, Illinois, to a junction with the Wisconsin and Southern Railroad at Fox Lake, Illinois.
 Metra, the commuter rail authority for the Chicago area, owns and operates the line.
-The line hosts Milwaukee District / North Line commuter trains.
+The line hosts Milwaukee District North Line commuter trains.
+The entire line is single tracked, with the exception of a passing siding at Grayslake.
 The line is part of the former Milwaukee Road route between Chicago and Madison, Wisconsin.
 The Wisconsin & Southern owns the portion between Fox Lake and Janesville, Wisconsin, and has trackage rights over the Metra portion.
 The tracks north of Metra's Fox Lake station host exclusively freight traffic.